the-maldridge/terrastate/README.md

-TerraState
+terrastate
 ==========

-TerraState is a simplified remote state daemon for HashiCorp Terraform.
+terrastate is a simplified remote state daemon for HashiCorp Terraform.
 This daemon implements a remote state storage engine, and a locking function.